-If you have anxiety, are feeling stressed or depressed, or you need help coping with other concerns, Student Health Services has a number of resources to assist you that don’t necessarily require making an appointment with a mental health counselor.
+If you have anxiety, are feeling stressed or depressed, or you need help coping with other concerns, the Habif Health and Wellness Center has a number of resources to assist you that don’t necessarily require making an appointment with a mental health counselor.

 Let’s Talk at OISS